FreeBSD manual

 @type@

-This is substituted either by "enum" or "flags", depending on
+This is substituted either by `enum' or `flags', depending on

-whether the enum value definitions contained bit-shift operators or
+whether the enum value definitions contained bit-shift operators

-not (e.g. flags).
+(e.g. flags).

 @Type@